VD44/Quick-NLP/README.md

 <br/>
 <img src="./transformer_decoder.png" width="25%">

 A single block of the decoder is depicted, by default the model uses 12.
 The multihead attention is masked such that at every timestep the model can only attend to values up until that timestep.
 This maintains the autoregressive property of the model.
-The authors of [Improving Language Understanding by Generative Pre-Training](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) found that a model pretrained on a large corpus of text can be easily finetuned to model new tasks.
-In their experiements they pretrained a model on 8 P600 GPU's for 30 days.
+The authors of [Improving Language Understanding by Generative Pre-Training](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) found that a model pre-trained on a large corpus of text can be easily finetuned to model new tasks.
+In their experiements they pre-trained a model on 8 P600 GPU's for 30 days.
 After finetuning, their model beat the state of the art for 9 of the 12 studied tasks.
-We use the pretrained weights they published from their experiments as a starting point for the language model.
+We use the pre-trained weights they published from their experiments as a starting point for the language model.
 Their code is available at: https://github.com/openai/finetune-transformer-lm.

 Model defined under [Quick-NLP/models/transformer_lm.py](https://github.com/VD44/Quick-NLP/blob/master/models/transformer_lm.py).

-Pretrained weights can be imported using:
+Pre-trained weights can be imported using:
 ```bash
 $ bash get_data.sh pretrained_lm
 # and then train